evrimulgen/30daysofReactNative/README.md

 - use two custom fonts for separate text fields
 - use `assets/fonts` dir to store fonts in app
 - use `package.json/rnpm` to define custom font for linking
-- use `react-native link` to link font filesfor iOS
+- use `react-native link` to link font files for iOS

 [Code]() | [Tutorial by Dave Hudson](https://medium.com/react-native-training/react-native-custom-fonts-ccc9aacf9e5e) | Tools: `react-native-cli`